Why Teams Stop Deciding and Start Escalating

 Execution fragments.

-The organisation becomes dependent on fewer decision-makers.
+The business becomes dependent on fewer decision-makers.

 And growth becomes heavier.